Supreme Court Decision Clears the Path for Florida Executions

 Trials for these offenses consist of two phases: the guilt determination and the sentencing.
 During the initial phase, the jury determines whether the defendant is guilty of the accused offense.
 A guilty verdict requires a unanimous decision from the jury.
 During the second phase, the jury decides whether to execute or give a sentence of life in prison.
 This decision only requires a majority vote from the jury and the judge has the discretion to overturn the decision.

 Both phases of a capital felony case are extremely important.
-The life of the defendant is literally in danger and such high stakes require a vigorous and comprehensive defense from a competent attorney.
+The life of the defendant is literally in danger and such high stakes require a vigorous and comprehensive defense from a competent lawyer.